oatlog/oatlog/doc/report/main.typ

 #NOTE[We have not implemented extraction yet.]

 Extraction is the process of selecting an expression from an e-graph.
-Doing so non-optimally is trivial, but selecting an optimal expression, even with simple cost functions is np-hard @extractnphard @fastextract @egraphcircuit.
+Doing so non-optimally is trivial, but selecting an optimal expression, even with simple cost functions is NP-hard
+@extractnphard @fastextract @egraphcircuit.

 Many NP-hard graph algorithms can be done in polynomial time for a fixed treewidth, and this also applies to extraction, where it can be done linear time @fastextract @egraphcircuit.

 = Oatlog implementation

-This section discusses Oatlog in detail, how it is used, what it can do and how it is implemented.
+This section discusses Oatlog in detail, including how it is used, what it can do and how it is implemented.

 == Egglog-compatible external interface

+#TODO[
-#TODO[erik for loke: Is this about callable generated functions or that we support the egglog language?]
+  erik for loke: Is this about callable generated functions or that we support the egglog language?

+  loke: Both, all of Oatlog as seen from the user perspective.
+The primary detail of which is being egglog-compatible, hence having it in the suggested heading.
+]

 == Architecture and intermediate representations